 The Simplex press is re-launched as a semi-rotary letter printing press to print tickets (the labels of the day).

-Another press, the Viking Dominator, is developed.
+Another press, the Viking Dominator, is developed and marketed.

 Stanley Avery develops a new, self-adhesive material in the USA, which is later introduced to Europe.